wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.1.5 =
-* Updated: Changed the ad slider so that it doesn't display products you already have.
+* Updated: Changed the ad slider so that it doesn't display products you already have

 = 3.1.4 =
 * Added: The admin menu for Edit Products now expands with upto 15 products for you to edit